 What is SR-22 Insurance?

-An SR-22 is not an insurance policy; it’s simply a financial responsibility form proving that you have insurance coverage.
-The SR-22 is filed with your state by your insurance company and certifies that you carry the minimum liability coverage on your car insurance policy.
+Although it’s often referred to as SR-22 insurance, an SR-22 is not an insurance policy; it’s simply a financial responsibility form proving that you have insurance coverage.
+An SR-22 is filed with your state by your insurance company and certifies that you carry the minimum liability coverage on your car insurance policy.
 If you do not own a motor vehicle, you must purchase “non-owners” liability coverage.
 If you’re not currently insured, this could cause your driving privileges to be revoked.

 - Driving without auto insurance